There are two types of emissions that impact on the environment:

 Air pollutant emissions, such as hydrocarbons, oxides of nitrogen and particulate matter can lead to smog and adverse health impacts such as respiratory illness, cardiovascular disease and cancer.

 The Euro level listed for each vehicle indicates the air pollution standard that the vehicle meets in Australia.
-The Australian Design Rules require all vehicles supplied to the Australian market to meet a minimum standard (currently Euro 4).
-However, many vehicles sold in Australia meet tougher Euro 5 or Euro 6 standards.
+The Australian Design Rules require all vehicles supplied to the Australian market to meet a minimum standard (currently Euro 5).
+However, many vehicles sold in Australia meet tougher Euro 6 standards adopted in the European Union and other markets.

 The principal emissions from motor vehicles (by volume) are greenhouse gases, which contribute to climate change.
 In vehicles, the principal greenhouse gas is carbon dioxide (CO2), but vehicles also produce the greenhouse gases nitrous oxide and methane.
 Not all vehicles have the same impact though.
 The vehicle's level of CO2 emissions is linked to the amount of fuel consumed and the type of fuel used.

 The road transport sector depends on petroleum based fuels.
 Growth in the Australian road transport task has led to a corresponding increase in number of vehicles consuming fuel, which in turn, has led to an increase in greenhouse gas emissions from the sector.
-In 2012, road transport is estimated to have produced 76oMt CO2-e, which accounted for 84 per cent of emissions from the transport sector and over 12% of all greenhouse gas emissions produced in Australia1.
+In 2016, light passenger and commercial vehicles produced over 59oMt CO2-e, which accounted for 61 per cent of emissions from the transport sector and over 11% of all greenhouse gas emissions produced in Australia1.

-The Department of the Environment maintains Australia's National Greenhouse Accounts which has more information on the emissions of greenhouse gases in Australia.
+The Department of the Environment and Energy maintains Australia's National Greenhouse Accounts which has more information on the emissions of greenhouse gases in Australia.

 On the Green Vehicle Guide (GVG), a higher CO2 number means the car produces higher levels of carbon dioxide (CO2) from the tailpipe.
 All new vehicle models up to 3.5 tonnes gross vehicle mass sold in Australia are tested to determine both fuel consumption and the level of CO2 emissions emitted.
 The test produces three results for fuel consumption and CO2 emissions - the ‘combined’, 'urban' and 'extra-urban' values.
 The combined CO2 emissions value is used as the primary basis for ranking vehicles on the GVG website.
 This information is also displayed on the Fuel Consumption Label attached to the windscreen of new vehicles.